6 min read

-How to Overcome Anxiety in Bed, According to Sex Experts: Dr. Amy Killen, Shan Boodram & Psalm Isadora
+How to overcome anxiety in bed, according to sex experts Dr. Amy Killen, Shan Boodram & Psalm Isadora

 Written by

-Dr. Amy Killen on stage talking about how to overcome sexual anxiety
+A couple learning how to overcome sexual anxiety

 Summary: Do you experience sexual anxiety?
 Learn scientifically proven solutions to overcoming sexual performance anxiety and becoming better in bed.

-Sex is not just one of the most exhilarating experiences one can have, it’s also beneficial for your overall health and wellbeing.
+Sex is not just one of the most exhilarating experiences one can have; it’s also beneficial for your overall health and well-being.
+It reduces your stress levels, strengthens your ability to think, and even makes you look younger.

 Yet, for some of you, it somewhat has the opposite effect.

-When anxiety and sex are coupled together, sexual activity is nothing but a terrifying endeavor you want to avoid despite all its benefits.
+When anxiety and sex are coupled together, sexual activity is nothing but a terrifying endeavor you want to avoid, despite all its benefits.
+It’s called sexual anxiety, and between 9% to 25% of men and women experience it in their intimate relationships.

 Sexual anxiety is a fear-based response people develop due to negative past experiences, sexual dysfunctions, trauma, and stress.
 As a result, you can feel extreme shame and, at worst, avoid any sexual contact.